The MGA With An Attitude

 >

->Laurie is refering to ball bearings designed to take a side load as well as a radial load.
+>Laurie is referring to ball bearings designed to take a side load as well as a radial load.
 These are called angular contact ball bearings.
 They have a much higher tolerance for side loads, at a slight cost to radial load rating.

 >